UmmaGohil/Running-App-Web/README.md

-# React Template

-An over-engineered but work in progress React template.
+# 🏃‍♀️Running App UI

+This web app enables uers to add, edit and view running routines.

+### 📋Aims of App

+- Allow the user to have flexibility with their running routine; add various different functions such as run/walk/power for varied times
+- The user can add/delete/edit routines
+- The user can view previous routines
+- The user can view previous runs and details such as time and route

 ### 👩‍💻Technical Details

-- This template uses webpack and settings can be found in `webpack.config.js` and `package.json`

-- Hooks/Context is used for state management
+- ReactJS
+- Webpack
+- React-Query

-- Styling has been implemented via Tailwind
+- Tailwind CSS

-- This project also includes React testing-library set up
+- React testing-library

-- Lighthouse ci is included, run `lhci autorun` to view reports.

-- GraphQL has been added to experiment with querying data

 ### 🔧How to Run the App

-- `yarn`
+- Clone the repo
+- `cd` into the directory

-- `yarn start`
+- Run `yarn` and then `yarn start` in your terminal

-- `yarn run test` or `jest` to run example test

-### 💭Additional Features to be Implemented

-- Write test cases for `Page.js`

-- Fix Lighthouse CI
+### 💭Future Improvements

+- Improve the responsive design